-The deck belt is tensioned by a self-tensioning idler, no adjustment is necessary.
+a) The deck belt is tensioned by a self-tensioning idler, no adjustment is necessary.

-5.2.6 Adjust Seat Switch (All units except Kohler EFI)
+5.2.6 Adjust Seat Switch

 a) If necessary, adjust the seat actuator rod length to where the machine will shut off when the operator raises off the seat (with brake disengaged or PTO engaged) but will continue to run with operator in seat (a slight shift in weight should not shut machine off).
 Normal adjustment is when length of spring is 2.09" (5.3 cm) (with seat up).